saiprasad2k6/cs-os-fundamentals/os/notes/01-os-primer.md

 ### Types of Processes

 A process can be classified into the following types:
-* `I/O bound process` - An I/O bound process spends most of its time waiting for I/O operations to complete.
-For instance, a process that reads data from a file spends most of its time waiting for the data to be read from the file.
-An I/O bound process spends most of its time waiting for I/O operations to complete.
-For instance, a process that reads data from a file spends most of its time waiting for the data to be read from the file.
+* `I/O bound process` - An I/O bound process spends most of its time waiting for I/O operations to complete.</br> For instance, a process that reads data from a file spends most of its time waiting for the data to be read from the file.
-* `CPU bound process` - A CPU bound process spends most of its time executing instructions.
-For instance, a process that performs a lot of computations spends most of its time executing instructions.
-A CPU bound process spends most of its time executing instructions.
-For instance, a process that performs a lot of computations spends most of its time executing instructions.
+* `CPU bound process` - A CPU bound process spends most of its time executing instructions. </br>For instance, a process that performs a lot of computations spends most of its time executing instructions.

 ## Scheduling Algorithms

 ### Why do we need Scheduling Algorithms?

+A process to complete its execution needs both CPU time and I/O time.\
+In `Uni programming system`, time spent waiting for I/O is completely wasted as CPU is idle at this time. \
-A process to complete its execution needs both CPU time and I/O time.
-In a multiprogramming system, there can be one process using CPU while another is waiting for I/O whereas, in a uni programming system, time spent waiting for I/O is completely wasted as CPU is idle at this time.
-The multiprogramming can be achieved by the use of process scheduling.
+In `Multiprogramming system`, there can be one process using CPU while another is waiting for I/O. The multiprogramming can be achieved by the use of process scheduling.

-The objectives of a scheduling algorithm are as follows:
+**The objectives of a `scheduling algorithm` are as follows:**

-* Maximize the CPU utilization, meaning that keep the CPU as busy as possible.
+* Maximize the CPU utilization, (keep the CPU as busy as possible).
 * Fair allocation of CPU time to every process
-* Maximize the Throughput
+* Maximize the Throughput (Number of Processes completed per unit time)
-* Minimize the turnaround time
+* Minimize the turnaround time (Time taken by a process since it enters a ready queue , till complete execution)
-* Minimize the waiting time
+* Minimize the waiting time (Time spent by process in the Ready Queue)
-* Minimize the response time
+* Minimize the response time (amount of time from when a request was submitted until first response was recorded)

 To achieve these objectives, we need to have a scheduling algorithm.

+### Scheduling Algorithms
-A scheduling algorithm is an algorithm that decides which process to run next.
+A `Scheduling Algorithm` is an algorithm that decides which process to run next.

 To demonstrate the various scheduling algorithms, we will use the following processes:

 | Process | Arrival Time | Burst Time |
 | :------ | :----------- | :--------- |